1. A team must be comprised of at least two individuals.

 1. Only new ventures are eligible to compete in the Clean Energy Prize.
 Projects within existing businesses are not eligible for entry.

 2. Teams must be incorporated or otherwise organized as a legal business entity, either in the U.S. or abroad, to be eligible to receive the Category Winner and Grand Prize awards.
+All prize money (including travel reimbursement) can only be given to incorporated teams.
 Teams are advised that, in general, the earlier they incorporate or otherwise form their legal entities (e.g., LLCs, partnerships, 501(c)3), the greater the tax benefits.
 Winning teams may experience delays in receiving award payments if they are not not incorporated at the time of award.

 Prize-winning teams organized as legal business entities outside of the US may be subject to fees when they receive their prizes.